Skip to main content

 • There’s no correction of mistakes either during a chat or after

-• When you've finished a themed chat, the app says you now know how to say a particular word, even if you don't.
-For instance, the chat I had was about saying hello, but was about much more than that.
+• When you’ve finished a themed chat, the app says you now know how to say a particular word, even if you don’t.
+For instance, my chat was labeled as practice for saying hello, but it covered much more than that.

 • Now and then optional responses were said in a canned, artificial voice.